 Importantly, voluntarily disclosing under the campaign will also give you peace of mind knowing your tax affairs are up to date and could mean you are less likely to be at risk of HMRC approaching you regarding a tax liability and enquiring into your tax affairs.

-Whilst the campaign is still open, you may receive a letter from HMRC regarding any tax liabilities you may have.
+Whilst the Let Property Campaign is still open, you may receive a letter from HMRC regarding any tax liabilities you may have.
 We are aware that HMRC has sent letters to hundreds of private landlords so far.
 If you have or do receive a letter, please do not hesitate to contact us for advice.

 Many people who contact us believe they have no income tax to pay because the rent they charged ‘barely covered the mortgage’.
 The rules around calculating taxable property income can be complex and have been subject to several changes in recent years – including the rules restricting deductions in respect of finance costs.